mageirakos/website-monitor/README.md

 ```
 # Metrics
 Each different metric belongs to the Metric abstract class, and it has to be specified under `metrics.py`.
-The `.aggregate()` method of each metric is used to compute an ouput value, by aggregating a websites data over the specified aggregation interval.
+The `.aggregate()` method of each metric is used to compute an output value, by aggregating a websites data over the specified aggregation interval.

 All metrics being tracked can be found under `metrics.py` and are also mentioned in the alerts explanation below.